supreeth-subbaraya/Udacity_CarND/CarND-PID-Control-Project/README.md

 ---
 ## Effect of PID components
 * Without the PID gains, the car moves in a straight line.
 It does not provide any steering command.
-This can be seen in videos/zeroGains.avi
+This can be seen  [here](https://www.youtube.com/watch?v=PFANG3bQSCY&feature=youtu.be)
 * Applying P (0.1), as shown in onlyP.avi, makes the vehicle to react and provide steering commands.
 But there is too much oscillation
 * In order to dampen the oscillation, a D gain of (1) can be given to obtain a decent result with, less oscillations and the car finishing without going off track.
 This can be seen in onlyPD.avi
 * In order to make car overcome bias a small I gain is given which is seen in pid.avi